 What is WordPress Gutenberg Editor?

-Gutenberg is the project name of new WordPress block editor that was made to replace the old classic editor.
+Gutenberg is the project name of the new WordPress block editor that was made to replace the old classic editor.

 The editor is named after Johannes Gutenberg, who invented the movable-type mechanical printing press.